liv-daliberti/grail-simulation/reports/prompt_stats/README.md

 ## Dataset coverage notes

-Statistics and charts focus on the core study sessions (study1–study3) covering the `gun_control` and `minimum_wage` issues.
+Statistics and charts focus on the core study sessions (study1–study3) covering the `gun_control` and `minimum_wage` issues, using the full retained rows (no within-session subsetting).

-- Train: 5292 of 5292 rows retained (100.0% coverage)
+- Train: 21460 rows (89.9% of dataset)
-- Validation: 587 of 587 rows retained (100.0% coverage)
+- Validation: 2419 rows (10.1% of dataset)

 > "The short answer is that sessions.json contains EVERYTHING.
 Every test run, every study.